Aavia Privacy Principles

 The information we collect automatically when you use the smart pill case and related Services may also include Health Information such as your pill-taking habits and the number of pills remaining in the smart pill case.

 - Location Information.
 We may collect mobile device location information to help connect your mobile device to the smart pill case.
+We do not save this location information.

 - Cookies.
 Cookies are small text files placed in device browsers that store preferences and facilitate and enhance your experience.